CSoellinger/php-fon-webservices/.github/CONTRIBUTING.md

 composer check && composer test
 ```

-CaptainHook will automatically run all quality checks and tests before pushing to
+**Note:** GitHub Actions CI will automatically run all quality checks and tests
-the remote repository.
+when you push to the remote repository.

 ### Multi-Version Testing